Mushroom-Daemon/doks/content/docs/2_the_big_ones/credibility.md

 This is about **Integrity**

-In the lessons that follow, you will learn some of the most useful elements of persuasion in written copy&mdash;how to channel your prospect’s innermost desires and link them to your cause, product, or offer in a unique way that inspires action.
-Learning to do this is a superpower that must be treated with wielded responsibly.
+In the lessons that follow, you will learn the basics of persuasive writing: channeling your prospect’s innermost desires and linking them to your cause, product, or offer in a way that inspires action.

+As far as I'm concerned, learning to do this is magic.
+And as such, it's a superpower that must be wielded responsibly

 Because there is a fine line between persuasion and manipulation.
 Persuasion is the pursuit of truth.
 Seek the truth, believe it, and you will find yourself a persuasive writer.
 It is a means of manipulation.
 Manipulation, on the other hand, involves using deceptive or coercive tactics to exploit vulnerabilities or mislead someone into making a decision that is not in their best interest.
 It often involves hidden motives and a lack of transparency.